 Registration for CE classes begins when classes are published in print or online.
 Registration continues up until the first day of the class or until the class fills.
 Early registration is encouraged as some classes fill quickly.

 Payment is due upon registration.
 If payment is not received within 24 hours after registration, your registration may be purged.
 Walk-in registrants may pay in person with cash, check or credit card.
 Those who register by phone may use a credit card.
 Students who fax or email their registration should include credit card payment information on the form.

 Is funding available?

-CWE classes do not qualify for federal financial aid.
+CE classes do not qualify for federal financial aid.
 However, TPEG (Texas Public Education Grant) monies are available for some Health Careers programs.
 To qualify, students complete the FAFSA (Free Application for Federal Student Aid).
-Contact the CWE Office for more information.
+Contact the CE Office for more information.
 Look at the schedule for programs that are “TPEG Eligible.”

 How am I notified if a class is canceled?